BQE CORE Blog – Time Tracking and Project Management Software

 Written by BQE University | Feb 22, 2017

 Around the same time, I remember one of my clients paying their CPA for forecasted financial statements.
-The bill was a couple of thousand dollars, and the deliverable were three pieces of paper with a lot of qualifying language.
+The bill was a couple of thousand dollars, and the deliverables were three pieces of paper with a lot of qualifying language.
 When I asked about getting a copy of the financial model, I was told that due to FASB (Financial Accounting Standards Board) regulations, they could not provide this.
-In fact they had to make sure that none of the numbers could be changed.
-The qualifying language assured the reader of the projected statements, that none of this would necessarily amount to reality.
+In fact, they had to make sure that none of the numbers could be changed.
+The qualifying language assured the reader of the projected statements that none of this would necessarily amount to reality.
 It was based on "...management's best estimates of the expected performance of the company."